-The program is administered for The Graduate School through the Office of the Associate Dean in the College of Business and Economics.
+The program is administered for The Graduate School through the Office of the Associate Dean for Graduate Programs and Outreach.
 The organizational relationship between the College and The Graduate School can be represented as follows:

 The Graduate School

 The total graduate resources of the University are merged under The Graduate School, which monitors graduate programs, maintains the official copies of all graduate student files, and ensures that all degree requirements are met before a student is certified for graduation.